KILowrey/CISC191-DnD5eSpellTracker/README.md

 ## Project Proposal

-### Planned Working Time
-I plan on working on this project after class on Mondays from 12:00pm to at least 3:00pm.
-I will also work on it as needed on Tuesdays, Thursdays, and Fridays.

 ### Project Pitch
 Spells are a major part of playing Dungeons & Dragons.
 It you're a spallcaster like a Wizard or Sorcerer, it's pretty much your entire gameplay.
 If you're a partial caster, it's still a part of your game play. and while there are a few classes that can go spell free, usually the party will be at least half people who can cast some kind of spells.